Urinary Retention

 • Blockage in the urethra, the tube that carries urine from the bladder to outside the body.

-• Damage to the nerves that trigger the bladder to empty.
+• Damage to the nerves that tell the bladder to empty.

 • Side effect of certain medications.

-• Late effect associated with radiation therapy to the pelvis that encompasses the bladder or urethra.
+• Side effect of radiation therapy to the pelvis that included the bladder or urethra.

 How is it managed?

-You need to know what is causing the retention.
-Your provider may order a cystogram, a procedure in which the the lining of the bladder and urethra are looked at.
-If tests of your urine show that you have an infection antibiotics may be prescribed.
+To treat urinary retention, you need to know what is causing it.
+Your provider may order things like urine tests or a cystogram, a procedure to look at the lining of the bladder and urethra.
+If urine tests show that you have an infection, antibiotics may be prescribed.
 You should drink 6-8 glasses of water each day and empty your bladder at least 4-6 times per day to keep your bladder healthy.

 When should I contact my care team?

-Contact your care provider if you have urinary symptoms, including:
+Call your care provider if you have any of these symptoms:

-• Lower abdominal (belly) pain with the urge to urinate.
+• Lower abdominal (belly) pain and feeling like you have to urinate.

 • Passing a small amount of urine without relief of the urge to urinate.